jnear/cs202-compiler-construction/index.md

 ## Exams

-There will be no exams.
+There will be two exams: a midterm and a final.
+You will be allowed one page of notes for each exam.
+See the schedule below for the dates.

 ## Final Projects